album-app/album-workshop/src/pages/01_intro.md

 What happened?

-Since there is no specification of any versions of the used packages known bugs like this change the results.
+Simply said, these code was run each with different dependency versions installed (in this case scikit-image).

+Since there is no specification of any versions of the used packages in the code above known bugs like this change the results.
 Sometimes even drastically!

 And something like this happens.
 And it is not uncommon.
 So to make sure the scientific results you produced can be used by someone else without introducing errors simply because old versions or faulty libraries were